JosTorre/JosTorre.github.io/content/thoughts/miscquotes.md

 - *'He who has a why can bear almost any how'* -Nietsche
 - *'Was du erlebst, kann keine Macht in der Welt dir rauben'* (what you've experienced, no power in the world can take from you) -unknown poet
 - *'Is a pecularity of man that he can only live by looking to the future'* -Viktor Frankl
+- *'May you have enough happiness to keep you sweet, trials to keep you strong, sorrow to keep you human, failure to keep you humble, success to keep you eager, friends to give you comfort, wealth to meet your needs, enthusiasm to look forward, faith to banish depression, determination to make each day better than yesterday.
+May you have enough.'* -unknown

 So far goes the list.
 It'll be continuously updated.